fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 eff_tag = tp.register_tag(tag, mask=None)
 ```
 Here, **tag** is the signature for your tag that will be placed to the *MISC*
-*CONLL-U* field as follows.
+*CoNLL-U* field as follows.
 E.g. you want to mark some tokens as *EntityYear*.
 Then, you should firstly register the *EntityYear* tag:
 ```python
 eff_tag = tp.register_tag('EntityYear', mask='year')